-Polyphasic sleep has been used by people both as an introductory method to learn Lucid Dreaming and to enhance their prior skills.
-Because of predictable REM placed in naps and cores some have been able to become Lucid even without any prior experience of lucid dreams!
-This article talks about what Lucid Dreaming is, what it’s benefits are, how it can be applied to polyphasic sleep and how to start practicing it!
+People have used polyphasic sleep as introductory method to lucid dream and enhance their prior skills.
+Because of predictable REM sleep in naps and cores, some have been able to become lucid dreamers even without any prior experience of lucid dreams!
+This article talks about what lucid dreaming is, its benefits, how it can work with polyphasic sleep and how to start practicing it!

 What is Lucid Dreaming?

 Lucid dreaming is being aware that one is dreaming during a dream.
-It is related to controlling dreams, called dream control, and remembering dreams, called dream recall.
+It is about controlling dreams and remembering dreams.
 Lucid dreaming also requires another skill: being aware that one is dreaming.
-It is a core factor in controlling the dream according to one’s will.
+It is a core factor in controlling the dream to personal will.

-This awareness for the interesting world of lucid dreaming has been cultivated in Tibetan Buddhism and few Western philosophers, but it has been scientifically verified that lucid dreaming exists during the 20th and 21st century.
+Tibetan Buddhism and few Western philosophers have cultivated this awareness for the interesting world of lucid dreaming; however, it has been scientifically verified that lucid dreaming exists during the 20th and 21st century.